 A single dose of ADBM removes a significant proportion of polymicrobial biofilms that inhibit wound closure and antibiotic efficacy.
 In vitro testing has demonstrated ADBM to be efficacious in destroying static and dynamic biofilms produced by gram-negative and gram-positive organisms, including those that contribute to chronic wounds in patients.

 ADBM has been subjected to extensive third-party validation.
-The governments of the United Kingdom and Australia have each independently validated ADBM’s ability to degrade biological targets.
+Multiple independent government agencies have each independently validated ADBM’s ability to degrade biological targets.
 Contract research organizations such as Charles River Laboratories and Bode Cellmark Forensics, have conducted efficacy, safety and toxicity testing in support of the drug development program.
 ADBM’s in vivo drug dose studies were conducted at Northwestern University.